Charles Mosher: Later career and death

 In 1977, he was elected to the Common Cause National Governing Board.
 He was the executive director of the House Science and Technology Committee in Washington, D.C., September 1977 – 1979.
 He was a fellow of the Woodrow Wilson Center at the Smithsonian Institution in 1980.
 He received his M.A. from Oberlin College in 1982.
 He was a resident of Oberlin, Ohio, until his death on November 16, 1984, at the age of 78.
+With his wife Harriet, he had two children, Frederick and Jane, and six grandchildren.
+He had two brothers, Edward and Henry.